crytic/building-secure-contracts/program-analysis/echidna/smart-contract-fuzzing-at-scale.md

 ## 2. Start a short fuzzing campaign

 Select a contract to test and provide an initialization if needed.
-It doesn't have to be perfect, just start with some basic stuff.
+It does not have to be perfect, just start with some basic stuff and iterate over the result.
 Before starting this campaign, modify your echidna config to define a corpus directory to use.
 For instance:

 ```